ktaranov/sqlserver-kit/Utilities/README.md

 The dtexec command prompt utility is used to configure and execute SQL Server Integration Services packages.
 The dtexec utility provides access to all the package configuration and execution features, such as parameters, connections, properties, variables, logging, and progress indicators.
 The dtexec utility lets you load packages from these sources: the Integration Services server, an .ispac project file, a Microsoft SQL Server database, the SSIS Package Store, and the file system.

+## SQL Server 2016 Report Builder <a id="report-builder-2016"></a>
+Download page: [SQL Server 2016 Report Builder]<br/>
+Release date: 2016-09-16<br/>
+Support Version: 2016<br/>
+Author: Microsoft<br/>
+Free version: Yes<br/>
+Price: No

+Report Builder provides a productive report-authoring environment for IT professionals and power users.
+The download provides a stand-alone installer for Report Builder.

+Report Builder provides data visualizations that include charts, maps, sparklines, and data bars that can help produce new insights well beyond what can be achieved with standard tables and charts.
+Use Report Builder to create reports and shared datasets.
+Publish report parts, and then browse the Report Part Gallery to reuse existing report parts as building blocks for creating new reports quickly with a “grab and go” experience.

 ## SQL Server 2005 Best Practices Analyzer <a id="bpa-2005"></a>